bootlin/buildroot-external-st/README.md

 11. `st_stm32mp235f_dk_defconfig`, which is a minimal configuration to support the [STM32MP235F Discovery Kit](https://www.st.com/en/microcontrollers-microprocessors/stm32mp235f.html)
-   board.
-This board is not commercialized but it is a similar to the [STM32MP257F Discovery Kit](https://www.st.com/en/evaluation-tools/stm32mp257f-dk.html) with a few features removed.
-You can test the image on a STM32MP257F-DK. board.
+   Although this board does not physically exist, it enables users to emulate the behavior of an STM32MP235 system using the [STM32MP257F Discovery Kit](https://www.st.com/en/evaluation-tools/stm32mp257f-dk.html) Since the STM32MP235 implements a subset of the STM32MP257 features, this configuration allows developers to evaluate the STM32MP235 SoC.
    The configuration builds the TF-A firmware, U-Boot bootloader, Linux kernel and a minimal user-space composed of just BusyBox.

-12. `st_stm32mp235f_dk_demo_defconfig`, which is a more feature-ful configuration to support the [STM32MP235F Discovery Kit](https://www.st.com/en/microcontrollers-microprocessors/stm32mp235f.html) board.
-This board is not commercialized but it is a similar to the [STM32MP257F Discovery Kit](https://www.st.com/en/evaluation-tools/stm32mp257f-dk.html) with a few features removed.
-You can test the image on a STM32MP257F-DK.
+12. `st_stm32mp235f_dk_demo_defconfig`, which is a more feature-ful configuration to support the [STM32MP235F Discovery Kit](https://www.st.com/en/microcontrollers-microprocessors/stm32mp235f.html)
+   Although this board does not physically exist, it enables users to emulate the behavior of an STM32MP235 system using the [STM32MP257F Discovery Kit](https://www.st.com/en/evaluation-tools/stm32mp257f-dk.html) Since the STM32MP235 implements a subset of the STM32MP257 features, this configuration allows developers to evaluate the STM32MP235 SoC.
    The configuration includes support for OpenGL and Qt5 for graphics, for OP-TEE as a Trusted Execution Environment, for WIFI, for Bluetooth, for RAUC for Over-The-Air (OTA) updates, for camera.